-Additional Requirements Tools
+Additional Requirement Tools

-In addition to the Key Tools listed in Meet the Requirements there are a number of other tools that can be used for Requirements development and management and team collaboration in the requirements engineering discipline.
-These include the ability to assign sequential numbers to requirements, importing Requirements from a spreadsheet file, creating requirements documentation and team collaboration features such as Element Discussions.
+In addition to the key tools listed in Meet the Requirements Tools there are a number of other tools that can be used for Requirement Development and Management and team collaboration in the Requirement Engineering discipline.
+These include the ability to assign sequential numbers to Requirements, importing Requirements from a spreadsheet file, creating Requirement documentation, and team collaboration features such as Discussions.

-More Requirements Tools
+More Requirement Tools

-Tool Overview Auto Names and Counters Use to assign a sequential number to a Requirement including a prefix and suffix.
-Requirements Checklist Provides a graphical list of checks that can be applied to individual requirements.
-Import and Export Spreadsheets A tool to import and export Requirements from Spreadsheet files in the CSV format.
-Documentati on A powerful engine to automatically create high quality documentation directly from the model, using built-in or user defined templates.
+Tool Overview Auto-Names and Counters Use to assign a sequential number to a Requirement, including a prefix and suffix.
+Requirements Checklist Provides a graphical list of checks that can be applied to individual Requirements.
+Import and Export Spreadsheets A tool to import and export Requirements from spreadsheet files in the CSV format.
+Documentation A useful engine to automatically create high quality documentation directly from the model, using built-in or user-defined templates.
 Glossary A feature to create and maintain a lexicon of terms and their meaning that can grouped by type and styled when included in documentation.
 Auditing Used to keep a trail of what has changed in a repository, who it was changed by and when.
-Element Discussions A facility to allow modelers to create posts and replies to discuss model elements.
-Maintenance Items A series of Items that can be applied to requirements to define such things as Changes, Issues, Defects and more.
-Team Library Allows reviews to be created for user defined categories and topics with links to model elements such as Requirements and Scenarios that can be referenced in the review.
+Discussions A facility to allow modelers to create posts and replies to discuss model elements.
+Maintenance Items A series of Items that can be applied to Requirements to define such things as Changes, Issues, Defects and more.
+Model Library Allows reviews to be created for user defined categories and topics with links to model elements such as Requirements and Scenarios that can be referenced in the review.

-Auto Names and Counters
+Auto-Names and Counters